bradydowling/rwx-blog/src/pages/articles/2020-04-06---eslint-prettier-vscode-autoformat-create-react-app/index.md

   },
 ```

 **Note:** Don't worry about the package versions listed here.
 You will likely be installing later versions of each of these packages.
-As long as you run the `npm install` command I included above, you're on your way.
+As long as you run the `npm install` or `yarn add` command I included above, you're on your way.

 ### Configure eslint and prettier

+Now we'll configure ESLint by adding a `.eslintrc.js` file.
+This will include entries in the `extends` section that will automatically apply rules to integrate Prettier and React formatting and linting.
+We're also setting values for `env`, `parserOptions`, and `rules` that will get you up and running.
+Once you finish this tutorial, it would be helpful to look at the full documentation for ESLint to see if you want to customize those items for your project.

-As we add the recommended prettier configuration here, the [Prettier docs](https://prettier.io/docs/en/integrating-with-linters.html#eslint) specify that it needs to be last so Prettier can overwrite any other extensions in the `extends` object.
+> As we add the recommended prettier configuration here, the [Prettier docs](https://prettier.io/docs/en/integrating-with-linters.html#eslint) specify that it needs to be last so Prettier can overwrite any other extensions in the `extends` object.

 `.eslintrc.js`